Muhammad Yunus: Chief Adviser of Bangladesh (2024–2026)

 As Chief Adviser, Yunus has pledged to continue providing humanitarian aid to Rohingya refugees in Bangladesh and support the garment industry amid disruptions caused by the unrest prior to his appointment.

 On 16 December 2024, Yunus announced that general elections would be held in late 2025 or early 2026.
-On 5 August 2025, Yunus requested the Bangladesh Election Commission to organise the election before Ramadan 2026, which will begin as early as 17 February.
+On 5 August 2025, Yunus requested the Bangladesh Election Commission to organize the election before Ramadan 2026, which will begin as early as 17 February.